OpenTreeOfLife/germinator/README.md

 setup_taxomachine.sh
 ------------

 A more fully-featured script to facilitate installing taxomachine, building a taxonomy database, and running taxonomy services.
+Run it with the flag --help for information on options.